James-H007/Brrr/API_Routes.md

       "message": "Validation Error",
       "statusCode": 400,
       "errors": {
-        "title": "Needs to be at least 8 characters", "url": "must be unique url"
+        "title": "Needs to be at least 5 characters", "blog_avatar": "Must be a proper image type", "banner_img": "Must be a proper image type"
       }
     }
     ```